debughub/php-client/readme.md

-## DebugHub.com client
+## DebugHub.com PHP client

 The project is under development, not ready for public eyes yet.
 If you are interested, shoot a email to info@debughub.com

 Installation:
-For now laravel 5.x only.
+This package is for plain PHP.
+For Laravel installation go to debughubs laravel repo
 1. add this to composer.json
-`"debughub/client": "dev-master"`
+`"debughub/client": "0.1.*"`

-2. Add service provider to config/app.php file `Debughub\Client\DebughubServiceProvider::class`

-3. create new config file in config dir with content:
+2. create new config file in config dir with content:
 `<?php
 return [
     'api_key' => '',